 Right next to the Shoes on the Danube is the magnificent Hungarian Parliament, the third largest parliament building in the world.
 And grand it is.

 The Neo-Gothic building is open to visitors for a 45-50 minute tour at specific times every day, but only when the assembly is not in session.
+You can buy a ticket at the entrance or get it here in advance.
+If you buy in advance, you’ll get skip-the-entry and a 45-minute guided tour.

 The New York Café prides itself of being the most beautiful café in the world.
 I live in the land of cafes and I must say that I tend to agree.